DicomImport

 name: selectedItem, type: String

-The currently selected volume by Id in the patient tree.
+Sets the currently selected volume by ID in the patient tree.
 Valid Ids must be retrieved with the function call DicomImportResultWrapper.imageIds on the outImportResult (or obtained from the outputModel).

-The Ids are unique throughout the run of the application.
-So it is possible to have several instances of this module in the current application without getting into conflict with each other.
+The IDs are unique throughout the run of the application.
+This way, it is possible to have several instances of this module in the current application without getting into conflict with each other.

 ready